FIWARE/tutorials.Roles-Permissions/README.md

 ### Read Permission Details

-The `/applications/{{application-id}}/permissions/{{permission-id}}` endpoint will return the permission listed under that id.
+The `/applications/{{application-id}}/permissions/{{permission-id}}` endpoint will return the permission listed under that ID.
 The `X-Auth-token` must be supplied in the headers.

 #### :nine: Request: